ray-project/ray/doc/source/data/dataset-tensor-support.rst

 Example: Working with the Pandas extension type
 -----------------------------------------------

 This example shows how to work with the Pandas extension type directly.
+You may find this useful when writing UDFs involving the Pandas tensor type.

 .. literalinclude:: ./doc_code/tensor.py
   :language: python